84-yr-old activist Stan Swamy dies in hospital waiting for bail | Law-Order

 Priest-activist Stan Swamy, arrested under an anti-terror law in the Elgar Parishad case, died at a Mumbai hospital on Monday in the middle of his fight for bail on health grounds.

-The 84-year-old Jesuit priest had been on a ventilator since Sunday after his health worsened rapidly.
+The 84-year-old Jesuit priest - possibly the oldest person to be accused of terrorism in India, as per his lawyer - had been on a ventilator since Sunday after his health worsened rapidly.

 Dr Ian D'souza, director of the Bandra-based private Holy Family Hospital, where Swamy was undergoing treatment, and the tribal rights activist's lawyer Mihir Desai informed a bench of the Bombay High Court of his death following cardiac arrest.